zhenglz/dockingML/README.md

 ### 4 Rescoring large screening poses and select high potent ligands
-The ligand-receptor complex structure could be used to extract their interaction figureprints, which could be used for machine learning based classification.
+The ligand-receptor complex structure could be used to extract their interaction fingerprints, which could be used for machine learning based classification.
 The classification model then could be used to predict potential receptor binding molecules.